Resistance Band Reverse Hyperextension

 Resistance Band Reverse Hyperextension Instructions

-2. Lie face down on a bench or stability ball with your hips at the edge and your legs hanging off the end.
+2. Lie face down on a flat bench with your hips at the edge so your legs hang off freely.

-4. Slowly lift your legs up towards the ceiling, squeezing your glutes and lower back muscles.
+4. Lift your legs up against the band tension by squeezing your glutes and hamstrings.

 Resistance Band Reverse Hyperextension Form & Visual